-It’s a common problem many digital marketers face when polishing up a website and making it more accessible to search engines.
+Learning How to Check Duplicate Content on your Website is a common problem that many digital marketers have to come to terms with when polishing up a website and making it more accessible to search engines.

 In fact, “29% of pages have duplicate content” based on a recent study carried out by Raven Tools.
 Although common, it can be difficult to spot if you don’t have the right tools in place to monitor such issues.
 This blog post explores duplicate content and how to check your website isn’t just repeating itself.